go-pkgz/auth/README.md

 - Multiple oauth2 providers can be used at the same time
 - Special `dev` provider allows local testing and development
-- JWT with secure cookie and XSRF headers
+- JWT stored in a secure cookie and with XSRF protection.
+Cookies can be session-only
 - Minimal scopes with user name, id and picture (avatar) only
 - Integrated avatar proxy with FS, boltdb or gridfs storage
 - Support of user-defined storages